ConesaLab/courses-SQANTI_verse/README.md

 The first step of the suite, and where the *SQANTI verse* begins in the Quality Control (QC) module.
 This module is designed to assess the quality of a transcriptome, and integrate multiple kinds of orthogonal data that might help to understand and determine what are the true isoforms.
 As an end result, SQANTI3 QC will take as input the target transcriptome and the reference genome and annotation.
 The user can optionally add other data sources, such as short-reads RNA-seq data or CAGE peaks, to include more parameters that will be used in downstream analysis.
 The QC module will parse all of this information and produce a report and a classification on the given isoforms based on the structural categories defined in the SQANTI3 paper.

-As well, SQANTI3 QC is able to determine CDS regions, using GeneMarkST as predictor for these parts of the transcriptome, or even receive the isoforms in fasta format.
+As well, SQANTI3 QC is able to determine CDS regions, using [TransDecoder2](https://github.com/Markusjsommer/TD2) as predictor for these parts of the transcriptome, or even receive the isoforms in fasta format.
 SQANTI will map them against the reference genome and produce a gtf file to run with.

 ## 1.1.
 Basic run